maxmantz/redux-oidc/README.md

 The caveat:
 You have to configure webpack/grund/gulp to output a separate html module besides index.html to contain the token callback page.
 The configuration for this exceeds the scope of this documentation.
 If you use the [react-boilerplate](https://github.com/mxstbr/react-boilerplate) there is an example on how to create such a configuration in webpack.

+The script in the redirect page module should look something like this:

+        import { createTokenManager } from 'redux-oidc';

+        const manager = createTokenManager();
+        manager.processTokenCallbackSilent();

 ###Tests

 run `npm run test`